IBM/db2developerextension-about/docs/troubleshooting/docker-colima-troubleshooting.md

    Use the previous command to monitor the container logs as they are generated.
 Press `Ctrl+C` to stop viewing the real-time logs.

-3. View all container logs:
+3. View all the container logs:

    ```bash
    docker logs db2server